Melissa Neathery, PhD, RN, CNE

 Work and Education

-Professor Neathery has taught nursing at the Baylor University Louise Herrington School of Nursing for over 15 years.
-Specializing in psychiatric theory and care, she teaches students through lecture, lab, and clinical settings.
-Her lectures are informed by many years of professional experience practicing psychiatric nursing at Green Oaks Hospital in Dallas, Texas.
-She is currently enrolled in a doctoral program at the University of Texas at Tyler.
+Dr. Neathery has taught nursing at the Baylor University Louise Herrington School of Nursing for over 20 years.
+Specializing in psychiatric mental health nursing, she teaches students in lecture, lab, and clinical settings.
+Her lectures are informed by many years of professional experience practicing psychiatric nursing and researching spiritual care and mental health recovery.

-In the past, Professor Neathery has served on many Nursing School Committees.
-These include the Undergraduate Curriculum Committee, the Baylor University Personnel Benefits Committee, the Committee on Committees, and the Academic Affairs Committee.
-She has also worked on the Verizon Grant Work Group Intimate Partner Abuse Education and the Work Group for the Development of the Faculty Clinical Track.
+Dr. Neathery has chaired and served on many Nursing School Committees.
+These include the Faculty Affairs Committee, Undergraduate Curriculum Committee, Baylor University Personnel Benefits Committee, Committee on Committees, and Academic Policies Committee.
+She has served on the Work Group for the Development of the Faculty Clinical Track, and is a faculty sponsor for Nurses Christian Fellowship, a New Faculty Mentor, and class advisor.
+She is a member of American Psychiatric Nurses Association and contributor to the APNA Undergraduate Education Council Workgroup.

 Articles and Presentations